-Leaving cats home alone seem natural to us.
+Leaving cats home alone seems natural to us.
 We see cats as very independent creatures, but just how independent are they?
 Can they be left home alone for a day, three days, a week?
 Do cats actually get lonely?

 Cats are known for being independent, but you still feel guilty leaving them alone during the day while you’re at work.
 But thanks to remote interactive tools like Petcube pet cameras, you can check in on them anytime.

 As independent as they are, cats still crave attention and interaction.
 Plus, they can get in all kinds of trouble when left home alone.
 Dangling cables, poisonous plants, chemicals, plastic bags, paper shredders – all these things pose huge threats to your little feline explorer.

 Learn how long your cat can stay home alone and what you need to do to ensure they are safe, healthy and happy.

 - How Long Can You Leave a Cat Alone?

 - How to Leave Your Cat Home Alone

 - Leaving a Kitten Home Alone